pyeventsourcing/eventsourcing/docs/topics/user_guide/snapshotting.rst

 Application object
 ------------------

-The application class below extends the library class ``ApplicationWithPersistencePolicies``, which constructs the event stores and persistence policies we need.
+The application class below extends the library class :class:`~eventsourcing.application.base.ApplicationWithPersistencePolicies`, which constructs the event stores and persistence policies we need.
 The supertype has a policy to persist snapshots whenever they are taken.
 It also has as a policy to persist the events of entities whenever they are published.

-The example entity repository is constructed from library class ``EventSourcedRepository`` with a snapshot strategy, the integer sequenced event store, and a mutator function.
-The snapshot strategy is constructed from library class ``EventSourcedSnapshotStrategy`` with an event store for snapshots that is provided by the supertype.
+The example entity repository is constructed from library class :class:`~eventsourcing.infrastructure.eventsourcedrepository.EventSourcedRepository` with a snapshot strategy, the integer sequenced event store, and a mutator function.
+The snapshot strategy is constructed from library class :class:`~eventsourcing.infrastructure.snapshotting.EventSourcedSnapshotStrategy` with an event store for snapshots that is provided by the supertype.

 The application's snapshotting policy is constructed with the example repository, which it needs in order to take snapshots.